 Workplace injuries are a common occurrence.
 In a recent year (2018), according to OSHA, Indiana experienced more than 81,000 work-related injuries and illnesses.
 While many workplace accidents are minor, many are serious and necessitate medical care and time off for recovery.
-A person injured at work should be able to rely on workers' compensation insurance to cover their medical costs and lost work wages, but without a doctors' note or documentation from a medical center or hospital, insurers can dispute on-the-job injury claims.
+A person injured at work should be able to rely on their employer's workers' compensation insurance to cover their medical costs and lost work wages, but without a doctors' note or documentation from a medical center or hospital, insurers can dispute on-the-job injury claims.
 Work injury lawyers will tell you--don't skip the doctor's visit!
 Always get checked out after experiencing a workplace injury or illness.

 Many serious workplace injuries may not be readily identifiable as serious.
 For instance, a person might not know they're suffering from a concussion or spinal problem right away.
 Anyone hurt on the job, even if it appears to be minor, should see a doctor to safeguard their health and to ensure that their employer's insurer won't be able to negate their claim should they need to file one.